gobottle/bottle/README.rst

 Bottle: an unassuming Go build tool
 ***********************************

-Bottle is a Go build tool that doesn't force your dependencies to be at well- known in-flexible filepaths (like in a Go workspace, or the vendor/ directory).
+Bottle is a Go build tool that doesn't force your dependencies to be at well-known inflexible filepaths (like in a Go workspace, or the vendor/ directory).

 Bottle treats each directory as one package (library or executable), and puts dependencies and project information into the `Bottle.toml` config file.